 In July 2020, Manitoba unveiled the Conservation and Climate Fund ("CCF"), which provides grants for green projects and initiatives.
-In October 2021, Manitoba announced \$1 million in grants through the CCF to various organizations and projects, including methane clean tech development and electrification of vehicles and infrastructure.
+In October 2021, Manitoba announced \$1 million in grants through the CCF to various organizations and projects, including clean technology development and electrification of vehicles and infrastructure.
+In its 2022 budget, Manitoba announced an investment of over \$6 million for twelve initiatives to advance the Climate and Green Plan including \$1.5 million for expanding the CCF.